You have finished your work, ____?

-- aren’t you
+- haven’t you

 English grammar is the structure of expressions in the English language.
 This includes the structure of words, phrases, clauses and sentences.
 There are certain differences in grammar between the standard forms of British English, American English and Australian English, although these are inconspicuous compared with the lexical and pronunciation differences.